ajimoti/roles-and-permissions/README.md

 ```

 ## Documentation
-Visit [https://roles.ajimoti.com/docs/intro](https://roles.ajimoti.com/docs/intro) to better understand how to use the package.
+Visit [documentation here](https://roles-and-permissions-documentation-two.vercel.app/docs/intro) to better understand how to use the package.

 ## Testing